 A student with a grievance against a member of the faculty or administration should initially take the matter to one of the following people: his/her advisor, department chair, associate dean for student services, director of student affairs, affirmative action officer, Longwood Campus ombudsperson, or other appropriate faculty member or administrator.
 Grievances concerning accommodations for disabled students should generally be taken to the director of student affairs.
-If the grievance cannot be resolved satisfactorily between the student and the initial faculty/administration contact, the student may, at his/her discretion, seek resolution via the formal procedure outlined below.
+If the grievance cannot be resolved satisfactorily between the student and the initial faculty/administrative contact, the student may, at his/her discretion, seek resolution via the formal procedure outlined below.
 The person investigating the grievance shall, at the request of the student, make a written report available to the ad hoc grievance committee in the event that a resolution is not possible in the informal phase.

-An aggrieved student may request resolution of the grievance by initiating the following formal procedure.
+An aggrieved student may request resolution of the grievance by initiating the following formal procedure:

 1) A formal grievance is a complaint in writing from the student to the associate dean for student services, asking that an ad hoc grievance committee be appointed.
 (In the event that the complaint is against the associate dean for student services, the written complaint goes directly to the dean of the school.)
 The written complaint should be filed within two months of the event to which it refers and should include the following, as appropriate:

 a.
-Statement of the allegation
+Statement of the allegation.

 b.
-Description of the alleged facts
+Description of the alleged facts.

 c.
-Summary of steps he/she already has taken in attempt to resolve the problem
+Summary of steps he/she already has taken in attempt to resolve the problem.

 d.
 Name/s of the person/s thought to be responsible for the alleged events

 e.
-Other facts considered to be pertinent to the case
+Other facts considered to be pertinent to the case.

 f.
-Signature of the person initiating the complaint
+Signature of the person initiating the complaint.

 2) The associate dean for student services appoints an ad hoc grievance committee consisting of a representative of the Faculty Council, at least one member of the school’s administration, and a student, chosen in consultation with the Student Government, who has completed at least one semester at the school.
 This ad hoc grievance committee is appointed and convened within ten working days of receipt by the associate dean for student services of the written complaint, or sooner if immediate action is required.
 In all cases, confidentiality is maintained during the selection and appointment process.
 A quorum requires that all members be present.
 The associate dean for student services appoints the chairperson of the committee.